terraform-ibm-modules/terraform-ibm-secrets-manager-private-cert/README.md

 The module handles the following resource:
 - Secrets Manager private certificate

-The module uses the Terraform provider for [generic REST APIs](https://github.com/Mastercard/terraform-provider-restapi) because of limitations with the IBM Cloud provider.
-The limitations are tracked in GitHub at https://github.com/IBM-Cloud/terraform-provider-ibm/issues/2054.

 ## Usage

 Make sure that you set the following environment variable to hide sensitive data before you run Terraform operations (for example, `plan`, `apply`, `destroy`):